cisco-open/terraform-provider-meraki/docs/resources/networks_switch_access_policies.md

 Read-Only:

 - `host` (String) Public IP address of the RADIUS accounting server
+- `organization_radius_server_id` (String) Organization wide RADIUS server ID.
+This value will be empty if this RADIUS server is not an organization wide RADIUS server
 - `port` (Number) UDP port that the RADIUS Accounting server listens on for access requests
 - `secret` (String) RADIUS client shared secret
+- `server_id` (String) Unique ID of the RADIUS accounting server

 <a id="nestedatt--radius_servers_response"></a>
 ### Nested Schema for `radius_servers_response`

+Optional:

+- `organization_radius_server_id` (String) Organization wide RADIUS server ID.
+This value will be empty if this RADIUS server is not an organization wide RADIUS server
+- `server_id` (String) Unique ID of the RADIUS server

 Read-Only: